Juozas Budraitis: Culture

 Since 1995, Budraitis has lived in Moscow, where he started working as a cultural adviser at the Lithuanian Embassy; in 2001 he became a cultural attaché at the Lithuanian Embassy in Russia.
-Being an attache, Budraitis immortalized the memory of the poet and diplomat Jurgis Baltrushaysitis - he is one of the initiators of the establishment of the Baltrušaitis Foundation.
+Being an attache, Budraitis immortalized the memory of the poet and diplomat Jurgis Baltrušaitis - he is one of the initiators of the establishment of the Baltrušaitis Foundation.
 The diplomat's house became the center of attraction of the Moscow intelligentsia and members of the Lithuanian society, as well as the venue for international scientific conferences.

 Juozas Budraitis is also the author of a multi-year program of Lithuanian culture in Russia under the name "Window to Lithuania".

 Efforts of Budraitis in the Moscow courtyard of foreign literature immortalized the memory of Mikalojus Konstantinas Čiurlionis, at the Moscow State University.
 MVLomonosov's Center of Baltic Statistics was opened.

 In 2002 Budraitis was given the diplomatic rank of Extraordinary Envoy and Plenipotentiary Minister.